-Progression criteria Completion criteria Learning goals Specialty foundation Specialty consolidation Transition to fellowship By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: 25.
-Perioperative assessment and management Level 2 knows the topics and concepts in this knowledge guide) Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice 26.
-Rehabilitation of specific conditions as applied to ageing Level 2 knows the topics and concepts in this knowledge guide) Level 3 knows how to apply this knowledge to practice Level 4 frequently shows they apply this knowledge to practice
+Progre crit Completion criteria Learning goals Specialty foundation By the end of this Specialty consolidation By the end of this Transition to fellowship By the end of training, phase, trainees will: phase, trainees will: trainees will: 24.
+Specialty medical conditions as they apply to ageing know the topics and concepts in this knowledge guide that underpin specialty practice (knows) frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) consistently apply sound knowledge in this knowledge guide to specialty practice (does) 25.
+Perioperative assessment and management know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 26.
+Rehabilitation of specific conditions as applied to ageing know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how)